ask53/openVoltam/README.md

 ### Create executable for async processes
 1. Use PyInstaller to convert process.py into executable (cd into processes, run: py -m PyInstaller process.spec)
 2. Move process.exe into 'external' folder
-3. In global_scripts > ov_globals.py ajust to make sure async processes are running thru process.exe
+3. In global_scripts > ov_globals.py ajust to make sure async processes are running thru process.exe (comment out PROC_RUN_FROM = PROC_RUN_FROM_PYTHON and uncomment
+PROC_RUN_FROM = PROC_RUN_FROM_EXE)
-4. Run OpenVoltam.py, check async process.
+4. Run OpenVoltam.py, check async processes.
 If they work, continue.
-Otherwise, adjust.
+Otherwise, debug.

 ### Create executable to launch OpenVoltam
 5. Use PyInstaller to convert OpenVoltam.py into executable (py -m PyInstaller OpenVoltam.spec)